ESL 126 : Integrated and Accelerated ESL Reading and Writing

 5. Respond to readings through paragraph and essay writing for various purposes supporting prompts with a meaningful thesis and appropriate support structures.

-8. Demonstrate use digital tools and technologies for reading and writing tasks.
+8. Use digital tools and technologies for reading and writing tasks.